-Subject to the terms and conditions herein and the Terms and Conditions of Sale (as defined herein), Harsco Industrial Patterson-Kelley ("Seller") warrants to the purchaser of the product ("Buyer") that the heat exchanger and burner are free of defects in material and workmanship, when operated in accordance with the conditions stated herein, for a period of five (5) years and a ten (10) year warranty against failure due to thermal shock commencing on the date of shipment or, if a start-up report is furnished to Seller, on the start-up date shown on the report furnished to Seller (the "Warranty Period"), provided that startup is completed within six (6) months of shipment and the start-up report is furnished to Seller within thirty (30) days of startup (this "Specific Limited Warranty").
+Subject to the terms and conditions herein and the Terms and Conditions of Sale (as defined herein), Patterson-Kelley ("Seller") warrants to the purchaser of the product ("Buyer") that the heat exchanger and burner are free of defects in material and workmanship, when operated in accordance with the conditions stated herein, for a period of five (5) years and a ten (10) year warranty against failure due to thermal shock commencing on the date of shipment or, if a start-up report is furnished to Seller, on the start-up date shown on the report furnished to Seller (the "Warranty Period"), provided that startup is completed within six (6) months of shipment and the start-up report is furnished to Seller within thirty (30) days of startup (this "Specific Limited Warranty").
 The Exclusions and limitations of liability set forth in the Terms and Conditions of Sale (as defined herein) apply to this Specific Limited Warranty.
-Capitalized terms used but not defined herein have the meanings ascribed to them under Seller's terms and conditions of sale for the product, which can be found at http://harscopk.com/warranty.php (the "Terms and Conditions of Sale").
+Capitalized terms used but not defined herein have the meanings ascribed to them under Seller's terms and conditions of Sale").
 This Specific Limited Warranty is transferrable to the owner that utilizes the product(s) purchased hereunder for its intended use at the original installation site (the "Original Owner").
 This Specific Limited Warranty is non-transferable to anyone who subsequently receives or purchases products from the Original Owner.
 If the Original Owner did not purchase the product directly from Seller, the Original Owner should contact the reseller from whom it purchased the product for a copy of the Terms and Conditions of Sale attached to the Order Acknowledgement received by the original purchaser of the product from Seller.